3 Sales Organization Structures For High-Performance Sales Teams

 - Less specialization with each role, as each member becomes more of a “jack-of-all-trades”

 Which Companies Should Use The Pod Sales Organizational Structure?

 The pod structure is essentially a refined version of the assembly line.
 It’s perfect for more mature startups trying to optimize existing sales resources to tap into new markets and verticals.

 If you work in a competitive industry, with aggressive companies cranking well-run assembly lines, it can be hard to compete with a pod model—the pod trades efficiency for versatility.
 But if you’ve established your market, and have significant traction, organizing your teams into pods creates a highly flexible, agile sales team, ready to meet a variety of challenges, and pounce upon new opportunities.

-Don’t forget the culture
+Don’t Forget the Culture

-There’s two simple goals you want to meet when it comes to organizing your sales team:
+There are two simple goals you want to meet when it comes to organizing your sales team:

 - Drive maximum results.